Why Do Some People Not Eat Meat?

 Given that heart disease is the leading cause of death, it should be good news to hear that your diet can play a role in preventing that cause of death being on the top on your list.
 A recent American Heart Association study found a plant-based diet was associated with a lower risk of suffering and/or dying from cardiovascular disease.
 Additionally, with cancer as the second leading cause of death and stroke the fifth leading cause of death, there is plenty of evidence supporting a plant-based diet and its potential for reducing cancer risk as well as lowering the risk of getting a stroke.

 It is important to point out that several of the above studies do show diets that are mostly plant-based do have health benefits.
 But what is clear from the research is that a vegan diet, one that is completely plant-based, has better health outcomes than any other diet type.
 So, whether you are moving toward a full-fledged vegan diet or shifting your daily eating patterns to being predominantly plant-based, your health will continue to move in a positive direction.
-If you have questions, need some advice, or you are ready to get your exercise and nutrition on track, Dr. Mike’s Fitness is here for you.
+If you have health and fitness questions or comments, contact Dr. Mike.
+If you need some advice, or you are ready to get your exercise and nutrition on track, learn more about Online Personal Training.